Zawisza the Black

+Name

+Historians propose two possible theories to the origins of Zawisza's nickname Black (Polish: Czarny).
+According to more popular, and more probable, theory, his nickname came from his black hair.
+The second theory proposes that the nickname came from his custom-made, black armour.

 Origin

 Zawisza was born in Stary Garbów, Kingdom of Poland (in modern south-eastern Poland), into a local noble family (of the Sulima), his father Mikołaj being the castellan of Konary-Sieradz (konarsko-sieradzki), while his mother was named Dorota.
-He had two younger brothers: Jan called "Farurej", the starost of Spisz; and Piotr called "Kruczek".
+He had two younger brothers: Jan Farurej, the starost of Spisz; and Piotr Kruczek.
 In 1397, Zawisza married Barbara of the Piława clan, the niece of Bishop of Kraków Piotr Wysz, and they had four sons.

 1410–1419

 Briefly in the service of the Teutonic Order, he soon renounced it, and in 1410 he took part in the Battle of Grunwald on the Polish side.
-After the battle he and his close friend Stibor of Stiboricz proposed a peace treaty between Władisław II Jagiełło of Poland and Sigismund of Luxembourg, then King of Hungary, which came to be known as the Treaty of Lubowla.
+After the battle he and his close friend Stibor of Stiboricz proposed a peace treaty between Władysław II Jagiełło of Poland and Sigismund of Luxembourg, then King of Hungary, which came to be known as the Treaty of Lubowla.
 In 1412 he participated in the conference between Sigismund, Wladyslaw II and Tvrtko II of Bosnia at Buda, where he won the tournament held there, with 1,500 knights present.

 Zawisza was as much a diplomat as he was a warrior, being an envoy for the Polish king Władysław II and Hungarian-Bohemian king Sigismund of Luxembourg.
 As one of six diplomats that represented the Polish Kingdom and King Władysław II at the Council of Constance, he was one of very few supporters of Jan Hus, and consequently strongly opposed his condemnation and subsequent execution for heresy.

-In 1416 he participated in a tournament at Perpignan in which he defeated the well-known knight John II of Aragon and Navarre.
+In 1416, Zawisza participated in a tournament at Perpignan in which he defeated the well-known knight John II of Aragon and Navarre.
 The following year, he became the starosta of Kruszwica.
-In 1419 he went to Sigismund again, as a deputy of King Władysław II, to ask for the hand of Sophia of Bavaria, the widow of Sigismund's brother Wenceslaus of Bohemia.
+In 1419, he went to Sigismund again, as a deputy of King Władysław II, to ask for the hand of Sophia of Bavaria, the widow of Sigismund's brother Wenceslaus of Bohemia.
 Subsequently, Zawisza participated in the Hussite Wars on the side of King Sigismund.
 During Sigismund's defeat at Kutná Hora (21 December 1421), Zawisza was taken prisoner by the Hussites and subsequently released in return for a high ransom.